porsager/ubre/README.md

 ## Request / Response (RPC)

 The request / response method is fairly straight forward.
-You can send a request to a specific namespace with an arbitrary payload, and a promise is returned which respolves once the recipient returns either success or failure.
+You can send a request to a specific path with an arbitrary payload - a promise is returned which respolves once the recipient returns either success or failure.

 #### Make a request
 ```js